Pavan Kumar T V

 Translation in Action

-I've seen this approach work exceptionally well across various industries:
+I've seen this approach work across very different industries:

 Domain Expert Enhancement: Instead of forcing users to learn new systems, AI connects to their existing workflows while delivering advanced capabilities.

-Communication Translation: AI processes diverse formats and creates drafts for human review.
-For example, with emails, AI creates drafts that humans review and send—more efficient while keeping human judgment intact.
+Communication Translation: AI processes diverse formats and drafts responses for human review.
+For example, with emails, AI can draft first-pass replies while humans keep final judgment.

 Why This Changes Everything